open-telemetry/opentelemetry-specification/specification/metrics/new_api.md

 observed.
 Individual language client SHOULD define whether this callback function needs to be reentrant safe / thread safe or not.

+Note: Unlike [Counter.Add()](#add) which takes the increment/delta value, the callback function reports the absolute value of the counter.
+To determine the reported rate the counter is changing, the difference between successive measurements is used.

 The callback function SHOULD NOT take indefinite amount of time.
 If multiple independent SDKs coexist in a running process, they MUST invoke the callback function(s) independently.